 If you redeem through a financial intermediary, the financial intermediary may charge you a transaction fee.
-If you purchased your shares by check, you may not receive your redemption proceeds until your check has cleared, which may take up to 15 calendar days.
+If you purchased your shares by check or electronic funds transfer through the ACH network, you may not receive your redemption proceeds until your payment for the purchase has cleared, which may take up to 15 calendar days.
 Redemptions will be processed only on a day during which the NYSE is open for business.
 You may receive the proceeds of redemption by check, wire or via electronic funds transfer through the ACH network.
-Please note that certain fees may apply depending on the timing or manner in which you redeem shares (see the sections entitled "Redemption Fees" and "Tools to Combat Frequent Transactions" in this Prospectus for more information).
-Requests to redeem shares are processed at the NAV next calculated after the transfer agent or your financial intermediary receives your request in good order.
+The Fund typically expects that it will take one to three days following the receipt of your redemption request in good order and prior to market close to pay out redemption proceeds.
+However, while not expected, payment of redemption proceeds may take up to seven days.